awsdocs/aws-cloudformation-user-guide/doc_source/modules.md

 + The logical name specified for the module in the containing template \(or containing module\)\.
 + The logical name for the resource, specified in the module\.

+The fully\-qualified logical name for the resource can be specified with or without using a period as a delimiter\.
+For example, both of the logical names below are valid, and functionaly equivalent:
++ `ModuleLogicalName.ResourceLogicalName`
++ `ModuleLogicalNameResourceLogicalName`

 In this way, you can use `GetAtt` and `Ref` intrinsic functions to access property values on module resources\.

 In the following example, the template references a property in a module to set a corresponding property on a resource in the template itself\.

 Suppose that the `My::S3::SampleBucket::MODULE` module contains an `AWS::S3::Bucket` resource with the logical name of `S3Bucket`\.
-To reference the bucket name of this resource using the `Ref` intrinsic function, combine the logical name given the module in the template, `MyBucket`, with the logical name of the resource in the module, `S3Bucket`, to get the fully qualified logical name of the resource: `MyBucketS3Bucket`\.
+To reference the bucket name of this resource using the `Ref` intrinsic function, combine the logical name given the module in the template, `MyBucket`, with the logical name of the resource in the module, `S3Bucket`, to get the fully qualified logical name of the resource: either `MyBucket.S3Bucket` or `MyBucketS3Bucket`\.

 The logical names of resources contained in a module are specified in the module's schema\.
 You can access that schema in the following ways:
 + Finding the module in the CloudFormation registry\.
 The **Schema** tab displays the module schema\.